poetapp/frost-api/README.md

 The _Root Token_ is what we'll use in the `VAULT_TOKEN` environment variable, and also for the `vault login` command.

 The _key shares_ will need to be provided to the `operator unseal` command.

-The `jwt=jwtsecretkey` in the `write secret/frost jwt=jwtsecretkey` is what will be used to sign the JWTs.
-In the future the API will directly consume the `JWT` environment variable.

 These instructions are perfectly valid for a development environment, for production environments please follow more secure practices.